 A. Yes.
 RSA 231:191 permits landowners and commercial enterprises which use the road to be granted an exception if they show that “practical difficulty or unnecessary hardship" will result from the weight limit.
 The exception granted may be subject to conditions, and the user may be required to post a bond for the cost of restoring the road.
-RSA 236:3-a may allow heating fuel trucks and trucks delivering processed milk products to be granted an exception.
-RSA 266:19-a exempts fire fighting equipment from the restrictions.
+RSA 236:3-a excludes heating fuel trucks, trucks delivering processed milk products, trucks carrying sap for maple syrup production and septic pumper trucks from seasonal weight limits.
+RSA 266:19-a exempts firefighting equipment from the restrictions.
 RSA 266:21 exempts winter maintenance equipment that is owned, leased or rented by the state or any political subdivision of the state.
 RSA 266:24 exempts “implements of husbandry" (farm equipment) from the restrictions.

 Q. What if the restrictions cause special impacts to a business, such as restricting shipments and deliveries to a warehouse, or preventing a logging company from removing forest products from a parcel of land?

 A. RSA 231:191, VII requires the governing body to hold a hearing within 15 days from receipt of a request from an “impacted business."
 If the hearing is not held, the weight restriction cannot be enforced.
 The statute provides little guidance for the governing body who receives such a request.
 Presumably, the business desires an exception which will allow it to move heavy vehicles over the road, and the governing body must decide whether or not there are conditions which could allow the movements to be made safely, and also decide how the business will compensate the municipality for any excessive damage that the movements may cause.

 Q. How do we know when the time has come to restore regular traffic to the road?